Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## Acknowledgement and Lost Packet Handling

+To enable the Automatic Repeat Request of data packet retransmissions, the sender stores all sent data packets in its buffer.
-A receiver sends acknowledgement (ACK) for the received packets so that a sender can drop acknowledged packets from a sender buffer and does not have to retransmit those packets.
+The data receiver sends acknowledgement (ACK) for the received data packets so that the sender can remove acknowledged packets from its buffer.
+After that retransmission of these acknowledged packets are no longer possible and presumably not needed.

-Acknowledgement of ACK receipt by the sender is delivered to the receiver by ACKACK control packets.
-For the missed packets, a receiver sends NAK control packet which could be a periodic loss list report NAK or a NAK triggered by timer expiry for a specific packet missed.
-The receiver will retransmit packets reported by NAK, as long as it remains in the sender buffer (i.e. not already dropped by buffer latency).
+The sender should acknowledge the reception of the Full ACK control packet ({{ctrl-pkt-ack}}) by sending the ACKACK control packet ({{ctrl-pkt-ackack}}) with the sequence number of the Full ACK packet being acknowledged.

+The receiver sends NAK control packets to notify the sender about the missing packets.
+The NAK packet sending can be triggered immediately after a gap in sequence numbers of DATA packets is detected.
+In addition to that, the Periodic NAK report mechanism can be used to send NAK reports periodically.
+The NAK packet in that case will have all the packets that the receiver considers being lost at the time of the Periodic NAK report.

+Upon reception of the NAK packet, the sender prioritizes retransmissions of lost packets over the regular DATA packets to be transmitted for the first time.

+The retransmission of the missing packet is repeated until the receiver acknowledges its receival, or if both peers agree to drop this packet (see {{tl-pkt-drop}}).

 ### Packet Acknowledgement (ACKs) {#packet-acks}

-At certain intervals (see ACKs, ACKACKs & Round Trip Time), the receiver sends an ACK that causes the acknowledged packets to be removed from the sender's buffer, at which point the buffer space will be recycled.
+At certain intervals (see ACKs, ACKACKs & Round Trip Time), the receiver sends an ACK that causes the acknowledged packets to be removed from the sender's buffer.
 An ACK contains the sequence number of the packet immediately following the latest of the previous packets that have been received.
 Where no packet loss has occurred up to the packet with sequence number n, ACK would include the sequence number n + 1.
 The ACK needs to acknowledged by ACKACK (see ACKACK), and if not the ACK will be retransmitted.
-If the sender doesn't receive an ACK, it doesn‘t stop transmitting.
+If the sender doesn't receive an ACK, it doesn't stop transmitting.
 There are two conditions for sending an acknowledgement.
-A full ACK is based 6 on a timer of 10 milliseconds (the ACK period).
+A full ACK is based on a timer of 10 milliseconds (the ACK period).
-For high bit rate transmissions, a “light ACK7” can be sent, which is an ACK for a sequence of packets.
+For high bit rate transmissions, a “light ACK” can be sent, which is an ACK for a sequence of packets.
 In a 10 milliseconds interval, there are often so many packets being sent and received that the ACK position on the sender doesn't advance quickly enough.
 To mitigate this, after 64 packets (even if the ACK period has not fully elapsed) the receiver